Part of the magazine page of the definitive Jowett Jupiter website

 Pat had his modified and cut-open front timing covers to show to us all how the cooling of the Jowett ohv engine can be radically improved (scroll down for some detailed pictures).

-Pat Lockyer's four Jupiters all in road-going order to say the least...
+Below are the four Jowett Jupiters of Pat Lockyer - all in road-going order to say the least !!

-Left to Right: Farina body, ex Dudley racing Jupiter, last all-new Jupiter, and the second prototype
+Left to Right: Farina Jupiter, the ex Dudley racing Jupiter, the last all-new Jupiter (red), and Jowett's second prototype Jupiter (white)

-Part of the Jupiter tool kit and correct Jupiter jack
+Part of the Jowett-supplied Jupiter tool kit and their Jupiter jack

 Data on the back are confined to information about the car.
 Other cards in the series include late 1930s cars like Delahaye.
 There is no indication as to the source of the cards or why or for whom they were printed.
 The artist's signature cannot be made out.
 Can anyone shed light on these cards?